-Note: The Modify option on the installation program does not allow you to change other aspects of the installation, such as the server user accounts or the web site used to host the MyID web site and web services.
-If you need to change the passwords for user accounts, you can use the Password Change Tool; if you need to change the web site, you must uninstall the Web Server or Web Services Server feature and install it again.
-If both the web server and web services server features are installed on the same physical server, and you need the change the web site where they are installed, you must uninstall both features then reinstall them.
+Note: The Modify option on the installation program does not allow you to change other aspects of the installation, such as the server user accounts or the website used to host the MyID website and web services.
+If you need to change the passwords for user accounts, you can use the Password Change Tool; if you need to change the website, you must uninstall the Web Server or Web Services Server feature and install it again.
+If both the web server and web services server features are installed on the same physical server, and you need the change the web server where they are installed, you must uninstall both features then reinstall them.